rtmigo/schedulers_dart/README.md

 scheduler.run(()=>asyncDownload('pageC')); // executed immediately

 scheduler.run(()=>asyncDownload('pageD'));
-// task for pageD waits until some of the other pages will finish
+// task for pageD waits until any of the other pages finishes
 // loading, then executes
 ```